 - Why study Hebrew, Biblical and Jewish Studies at the University of Sydney?

-Hebrew, Biblical and Jewish Studies covers a number of major areas – the Classical Hebrew language of the Tanach/Old Testament of the Bible, Bible studies, Modern Hebrew; and Jewish Civilisation, Thought and Culture.
+Hebrew, Biblical and Jewish Studies covers a number of major areas – the Classical Hebrew language of the Tanach/Old Testament of the Bible, Biblical studies, Modern Hebrew; and Jewish Civilisation, Thought and Culture.

 - Have you ever been stumped for an informed response to the Arab/Israeli conflict during dinner conversation?

-- Do you know what Al Qaida and the war on terror have to do with modern Israel?
+- Do you know what Islamic State and the war on terror have to do with modern Israel?